probsys/hierarchical-irm/README.md

 ## Running Python examples

-These examples are run using the Python (slower) backend, and in several cases for fewer MCMC iterations (e.g., <=20) than are needed for chains to converge.
-To invoke all the examples, first clone this repository and run
+The [examples/](examples) are run using the Python (slower) backend, and in several cases for fewer MCMC iterations (e.g., <=20) than are needed for chains to converge.
+To invoke all the examples, first clone this repository then run

     $ ./check.sh examples

-The outputs and plots are written to `examples/assets`.
+The outputs and plots are written to [examples/assets](examples/assets).
 To run a specific example

     $ cd examples